 Pour the liquid from the pan under the meat through a sieve into a sauce pan.
 Bring to a boil and add a bit of butter.
 Cook until it reduces by about half and serve alongside the meat.

 For my next backyard dinner, I decided to marinate and grill a whole chicken.
 The marinade in this Chardonnay Marinated Chicken recipe captured my heart and I set to work.
 I doubled the amount of chardonnay to almost cover the chicken, and created a custom herb mix made from every herb growing in the garden around my house, including rosemary, thyme, parsley, lavender and mint.
 I also used good, local olive oil and large sea salt.
 Turning the chicken in the marinade a few times during the evening made me lick my fingers!
 I couldn’t wait to eat it.

 To grill, I followed my handy YouTube instructions, and it turned out perfectly cooked.
 15 minutes before the chicken was done, I added zucchini, asparagus and broccolini to the grill.
-I also made a warm spicy-vinegar potato salad and mini lemon tartlets to fill every last bit of space in my guests’ tummies.
+This went great with warm spicy-vinegar potato salad, grilled veggies and salad to fill every last bit of space in my guests’ tummies.